Last updated: September 26, 2020

 It was named that way because the headland actually looks like a large box as viewed from the ocean.

-Driving to Box Head from Sydney is a bit of a hassle as you’ll need to go north via Gosford and then south towards the southern tip of the Bouddi National Park peninsula.
+Driving to Box Head from Sydney is a bit of a hassle, as you will need to go north via Gosford and then south towards the southern tip of the Bouddi National Park peninsula.

 This part of the Central Coast is quite scenic though, which makes the drive actually quite enjoyable.

 To get to the starting point of the Box Head walking track, turn into Hawke Head Drive in Hardys Bay.
-Follow this road until you reach a small car park at a sign as in the above image.
+Follow this road until you reach a small car park at a large signpost.
+Here is link to the exact map location.

-Be mindful that the last stretch of Hawk Head Drive is actually a dirt road with a few challenges, but still manageable with a normal car.
+Be mindful that the last stretch of Hawk Head Drive is actually a dirt road with a few challenges, but it is still manageable with a normal 2WD car.

 Box Head Walking Track